 Since we explicitly endorse continuing the policy that all Harvard faculty appointments reside within Departments, we faced the challenge of devising an equitable scheme under which faculty recommended for appointment by an IDC are presented to the relevant department(s).
-We suggest the following mechanism: Members of the IDC would be expected to provide a confidential letter to the administration in which they articulate and justify their position on the appointment in question.
-All members of a department in which the appointment would reside are then invited (but not required) to send a confidential letter to the Dean(s).
-We think this strikes a sensible balance and maintains a strong Harvard tradition, which we consider valuable.
+The proposed department(s) would then vote on the appointment and if the vote were favorable, members of the IDC and the department(s) would be expected to provide a confidential letter to the administration in which they articulate and justify their position on the appointment in question.
 We recommend that during their initial stages, the search committees for both IDCs and cross-school departments should include faculty who are not part of the initial membership.